-The subject site is located on the south side of Burton Lane, north of MD 337 (Suitland Parkway), approximately 700 feet west of Old Marlboro Pike and is within Tax Map 90, Grids A3 and B3.
+- 1. The subdivision, as modified with conditions, meets the applicable legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
+Background-The subject site is located on the south side of Burton Lane, north of MD 337 (Suitland Parkway), approximately 700 feet west of Old Marlboro Pike and is within Tax Map 90, Grids A3 and B3.
 The property totals 6.72 acres and consists of two parcels identified in Maryland State Department of Assessments and Taxation records as Parcels 25 and 214, recorded by deeds in the Prince George's County Land Records in Book 36406, page 536 and Book 49139, page 168.
 The property is subject to the 2013 Approved Subregion 6 Master Plan and Sectional Map Amendment (master plan).

 The property is in the Industrial, Employment (IE) Zone, with the Military Installation Overlay (MIO) Zone being superimposed on the site.
-However, this application has been submitted and reviewed under the applicable provisions of the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations effective prior to April 1, 2022 (the "prior Zoning Ordinance" and the "prior Subdivision Regulations"), pursuant to Section 24-1900 et seq. of the current Subdivision Regulations.
+However, this preliminary plan of subdivision (PPS) has been reviewed under the applicable provisions of the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations effective prior to April 1, 2022 (the "prior Zoning Ordinance" and the "prior Subdivision Regulations"), pursuant to Section 24-1900 et seq. of the current Subdivision Regulations.
 Under the prior Zoning Ordinance, the entire site was in the Light Industrial (I-1) and Military Installation Overlay (M-I-O) Zones, which were effective prior to April 1, 2022.

 The property is currently improved with industrial uses which include a contractor's office with outdoor storage and an auto towing station.
-All the existing structures will be razed with the development proposed in this application.
-The proposed concept development includes an approximate 55,000-square-foot facility for the collection of recyclable materials, with 7,500 square feet of accessory office space on one parcel, and an approximate 10,000-square-foot facility for the maintenance, dispatch, and storage of trash removal service vehicles on a second parcel.
+All the existing structures will be razed with the development evaluated in this PPS.
+The development includes an approximate 55,000-square-foot facility for the collection of recyclable materials, with 7,500 square feet of accessory office space on one parcel, and an approximate 10,000-square-foot facility for the maintenance, dispatch, and storage of trash removal service vehicles on a second parcel.

-The subject preliminary plan of subdivision (PPS) qualifies for review under the prior Zoning Ordinance and prior Subdivision Regulations because it meets the requirements of Section 24-1904 of the current Subdivision Regulations.
+The subject PPS qualifies for review under the prior Zoning Ordinance and prior Subdivision Regulations because it meets the requirements of Section 24-1904 of the current Subdivision Regulations.
 In accordance with Section 24-1904(a), a pre-application conference was held on February 9, 2024.
 In accordance with Section 24-1904(b), the applicant provided a statement of justification explaining why they were requesting to use the prior regulations.
 In accordance with Section 24-1904(c), this PPS is supported by and subject to approved Certificate of Adequacy ADQ-2023-074.